 Hanoi (Vietnamese: Hà Nội) is the capital of Vietnam, an incomparable combination of tradition, elegance, and progress.
 Hanoi means “the hinterland between the rivers”.
-The portion of the Red River embracing Hanoi is approximately 30km long.
-Hanoi contains 18 beautiful lakes, which are the lungs of the city, surrounding gardens and trees providing a vital source of energy.
+The portion of the Red River that runs through Hanoi is approximately 30km long.
+Hanoi contains 18 beautiful lakes, the lungs of the city, surrounded by gardens and trees that provide a vital source of energy.

-Beside many building booms, there is a centuries-old quarter which represents the eternal soul of the city.
+Besides many building booms, there is a centuries-old quarter that embodies the city’s eternal soul.
 Most locals and foreigners often call it “Hà Nội – Ba mươi sáu phố phường” (translated as “Ha Noi – 36 districts” or “Hanoi – 36 Old Streets”), or “Phố cổ Hà Nội” (translated as “Hanoi Old Quarter”).

 Hanoi has a climate divided into 4 distinct seasons.
 Each time, the capital has its own beauty, so you can explore Hanoi at any time of the year:

 Spring: starts from February to April.
 The weather in the capital is chilly at this time, characterized by sudden drizzle.
-Hanoi people often call the drizzle at the beginning of the year with the intimate name spring rain.
+Hanoi people often call the drizzle at the beginning of the year by the intimate name “spring rain”.
 Traveling to Hanoi this season, you will be immersed in the vibrant colors of flowers.
 A spring trip to Nhat Tan peach village, Tay Tuu flower village or Quang Ba flower market could not be a more ideal choice.

-Summer: starting from May to July, the capital begins to enter summer, characterized by sweltering heat.
-These days, Hanoi people often sit together at the corner of West Lake and enjoy cool Trang Tien ice cream.
-Traveling to the capital this season, you can have a picnic at Thong Nhat Park, Yen So Park or visit shopping centers like Times City, Royal City to have fun and escape the sun.
+Summer: from May to July, the capital enters summer, marked by sweltering heat.
+These days, people in Hanoi often sit together at the corner of West Lake and enjoy cool Trang Tien ice cream.
+Traveling to the capital this season, you can have a picnic at Thong Nhat Park, Yen So Park, or visit shopping centers like Times City, Royal City to have fun and escape the sun.

 Winter: starts from November and lasts until the end of January of the following year.
 This season is characterized by a cold that penetrates the skin but still makes many people sob because of its lyrical beauty.
 If you travel to Hanoi in the early days of winter, you can walk around street corners such as Dinh Le, Phan Dinh Phung… to see street flower baskets filled with white daisies.